The ancient city-state of Sparta is renowned for its formidable military prowess, legendary warriors, and strict social hierarchy.

 Yet, as recent scholarship has shown, women played a critical role in Spartan society and were highly valued for their contributions.

-Sparta was a highly militarized society, and its citizens were trained from a young age to become skilled warriors.
+Sparta was a highly militarized society, and its citizens were trained from a young age to become physically strong.
 Women in Sparta were no exception.

-They were expected to be physically fit and strong, and were trained in sports, hunting, and other physical activities.
+They were expected to be fit and strong, and were trained in sports, hunting, and other athletic activities.

 This emphasis on physical training was intended to produce healthy children and strong soldiers.

-They were taught to read and write and were encouraged to engage in intellectual pursuits.
+Women in Sparta were also expected to be educated and were encouraged to engage in intellectual pursuits.

 This education was not only for personal development, but also to enable women to participate in public life.

-In fact, Spartan women were known for their intelligence and political savvy, and often played a role in decision-making in their households and the wider community.
+In fact, Spartan women were known for their intelligence, and often played a role in decision-making in their households as well as estates and property while their husbands were away on military service.

 Girls in Sparta were raised to be strong and healthy, just like the boys.